JamesNZL/flow-toggl-plugin/README.md

 > **Note**
 > 1. If a time entry is currently running, `tgl start` will first stop the running time entry before starting the new time entry.
 > 2. If a time entry is not currently running, there will be an option to start the new time entry at the previous stop time (if one exists).
+> 3. To include `'-t'` in your time entry description, you can escape it with a backslash—eg `tgl start \-t`

 > **Warning**
 > 1. The `Time Span` flag must be the entered after the time entry description.
 Anything entered after the `-t` flag will be ignored.